 The time series splits into four distinct lines, one for each of the four major use codes.
 Only one of the four lines contains the large spike in 2011, indicating that the spike was caused by an increase in a specific type of permit.

-- In the time series card, click the Legend button.
+- In the time series card, click the Layer options button.

 Based on the legend, permit activity spiked in 2011 due to a sharp increase in the number of multi-family dwelling permits issued.
 This likely means that there was large residential growth in 2011.